Kunena/Kunena-Forum/trunk/legacy/README.txt

 packages on JoomlaCode.org: http://joomlacode.org/gf/project/Kunena/frs/

 We have started to use a new file naming standard:
-For EXAMPLE: com_kunena_v1.0.5RC1_b639_2008-08-30.zip
+For EXAMPLE: com_kunena_v1.0.8_b1067_2009-02-09.zip
 (You actual package might be newer and contain different numbers and dates)

-The file name now contains, version number (1.0.5), version suffix (in this case RC1), build number (b639) and the date the build was created.
+The file name now contains, version number (1.0.8), version suffix, build number (b1067) and the date the build was created.
 Very minor bug fixes only will be posted as new builds without changing the version.

 Download the appropriate package for your target system.
 DO NOT uncompress it unless